 Content

 Sure, when you hear the term virtual reality, you probably first think of VR goggles equipped with special displays to create a three-dimensional image.
 But many people forget that the visual is only one part of a convincing VR experience.
-Only with the right sound does such an experience become truly immersive.
+Only with the right sound and virtual reality tools does such an experience become truly immersive.

 The following consideration should make us aware that sound is an essential part of an experience, whether in VR or real reality: Unlike our eyes, we cannot close our ears.
 This means that we are permanently exposed to auditory stimuli.